zahid-jibon/React-Filter-Category/README.md

 # React-Filter-Category 🗽

-This app is about a filter restaurent menu by category using react. 🛩
+This app is about a filter restaurant menu by category using react. 🛩

 👉 [Click Here for Live Preview](https://filter-category.netlify.app/)